What’s In-Store Customer Journey?

 - Roaming Sales Associates, such as selling jewelry or electronics

-- Ad-Hoc Encounters, which are typically found in no-touch dept stores.
+- Ad-Hoc Encounters that exist in no-touch dept stores.

-Bottom Line: A variety of technologies provide insights into Service Time.
-Together with Service Intensity and Service Productivity KPIs, Service Time plays an important role in analyzing the power of sales associates.
+Together with Service Intensity and Service Productivity metrics, Service Time plays an important role in evaluating labor productivity.

-- Staff Expertise: In certain products – such as jewelry, electronics, and even construction – the availability of an expert associate makes a huge difference in sales
+Staff Expertise: In certain products – such as jewelry, electronics, and even construction – the availability of an expert associate makes a considerable difference in sales

-- End Cap Positioning: Brands tend to pay extra for positioning their products in high-traffic end caps.
-Here’s a hard truth – high volume of traffic does not necessarily mean customer engagement.
+End Cap Positioning: Brands tend to pay extra for positioning their products in high-traffic end caps.
+Here’s a hard truth – a high volume of traffic does not necessarily mean customer engagement.

-The Advantages of Anonymous In-Store Tracking (& Dynamic Customer Journey)
+The Advantages of In-Store Customer Journey Dynamic Maps